datatrail-jhu/02_googlecloud/manuscript/04_drive.md

 ![Moving a File to a Folder on Google Drive](images/04_drive/04_google_drive-5.png)

 You can also drag a file to a folder.
-Just click the mouse button to select a file and while keeping the mouse button pushed down move the file over to the folder and release the buttion.
+Just click the mouse button to select a file and while keeping the mouse button pushed down move the file over to the folder and release the button.

 ### Creating files in Google Drive